 2. Time Management

-The most successful salespeople know how to identify consumers who aren’t likely to convert into a sale.
+The most successful salespeople identify people who are unlikely to convert into a sale.
 They spend little time with such people, as they recognize that higher-value leads offer a better return for their time.

-Learning how to vet leads plays a vital role in producing top-performing sales reps with excellent time management skills.
-Therefore, consider putting together a high-performance sales training.
-There, you can teach your sales reps how to recognize high-value customers and stress the importance of dedicating more energy to such leads.
+Learning how to quickly identify viable leads plays a vital role in producing top-performing sales reps with excellent time management skills.

 3. Asking the Right Questions

-Top performing salespeople know how to target questions to meet prospective customers’ needs.
-Often, the best questions involve emotion.
-Examples include:
+Top-performing salespeople can strategically tailor questions to meet prospective customers’ needs.
+Often, the best questions for converting leads evoke emotion.
+Common examples include:

 - What have you tried in the past, and what were the results?